Introduction

 R Limitations

-- When referencing default tables, R can only pull in statistics from Inputs > STATISTICS > Cells.
+- When referencing default tables, R can only pull in statistics from Data > Statistics > Cells.
 The Right and Below statistics are not recognized, but you can add the equivalent as Cells statistics in order to reference these.

-- When referencing default tables that include nested span labels, such as banner tables, R will by default only bring in the bottom-most labels.
+- When referencing default tables that include nested span labels, such as banner tables, R will only bring in the bottom-most labels by default.
 See How to Work with Nested Banners and Spans in R Tables for more information.

 - When importing R data sets, R is unable to bring in variable labels as R does not have the concept of both Name and Label.
 This means each variable will be labeled using the variable name.

-- Calculations and R data sets are by default restricted to 67MB.
+- Calculations and R data sets are by default restricted to 128MB.

 - There are certain keywords used by R that you should not use as names for your variables, calculations, and data sets.
 Using one may conflict with some of our automations and cause unintended results.
 These names include: list, length, exists, assign, names, rep, any, stop, min, max, matrix, attr, sum.